nextgis/docs_ngcom/source/webmap_create.rst

 #.
 In the opened dialog fill in the field :guilabel:`Display name` in :guilabel:`Resource` tab;
 #.
 Set Web map :term:`extent` in :guilabel:`Extent and bookmarks` tab (optional);
 #.
 Go to :guilabel:`Layers` tab and in dialog window :guilabel:`Add layer` select those resources (:ref:`Styles <ngcom_styles>` or :ref:`WMS layers <ngcom_wms_layer>`) which you want to display on your Web map;
 #.
+Iteratively select layers in a tree on the left and set their properties in the section on the right.
+   For :ref:`WMS layers <ngcom_wms_layer>` it is recommended to select :guilabel:`Image` as an adapter.
+If you select :guilabel:`Tiles`), you will quickly exhaust number of available concurrent connections and other layers on the map will stop rendering until they are freed.
+#.
 Press :guilabel:`Create` button.
 If Web map is created successfully you'll see its name in :guilabel:`Child resources` pane of the relevant Resource group.

 .. note::